corrode/corrode.github.io/content/mentorship/_index.md

     "a": "My goal is your success, not trapping you in a contract.
 If after your first session you don't feel it's a good fit, I'll refund you."
   },
   {
+    "q": "How do I schedule the five sessions?",
+    "a": "After purchasing the package, you'll receive a personal booking link by email.
+Use the same link whenever you're ready to schedule your next session.
+You can choose each date separately and use all five sessions at your own pace within three months."
+  },
+  {
     "q": "How does payment work?",
     "a": "You pay upfront for your session package via Stripe.
-You'll receive an invoice you may be able to deduct as a professional development expense, so check with your employer or accountant.
+After payment, I'll email you a personal link for booking the included sessions individually.
+You'll receive a receipt from Stripe; contact me if you also need an invoice for professional development expenses.
 Unused sessions are refunded if things don't work out."
   }
 ]
 {% end %}